 - respite care (hourly or coverage during vacations).

-Simcoe Senior Services also offers animal companions including therapy dog.
+Simcoe Senior Services also offers animal companions including therapy dogs.
 Our seniors love when companion dogs, accompanied by their human, visit on a regular basis.
 They form a bond and friendship that only an animal can offer.

 Interaction with a friendly pet is suspected to lower blood pressure, improve cardiovascular health, have a calming effect, reduce overall physical pain, and reduce the amount of medication needed for some people as a result of the relaxation response produced when petting the animal.

 Certified therapy dogs can also help with mental health.
 Seniors tend to become more communicative; they relate stories of their own pets to others and enjoy the increased socialization.
 In fact, new research conducted in Germany suggests that a structured animal-assisted intervention program can improve social behaviors in elderly patients with dementia.

 If your loved one has been a dog lover throughout life and can no longer care for a pet, consider requesting certified therapy dog visits to enrich their life.